 Seek emergency medical help if you’re taking Herceptin and you develop any symptoms of heart failure.
 They include:

 - increased cough

-- swelling of lower legs or feet
+- swelling of the lower legs or feet

+If one of these reactions should occur, it will most likely happen during the infusion or within the first 24 hours of the first dose.
 If you’re currently receiving treatment with Herceptin and have been tolerating it well, it’s unlikely you’ll experience these serious reactions.

 If Herceptin is being administered along with chemotherapy, you may also experience some side effects of chemotherapy, such as: